irismake/ESP32_Bluetooth_OTA_Firmware_Update/README.md

 [supported]: https://img.shields.io/badge/-supported-green "supported"
 [preview]: https://img.shields.io/badge/-preview-orange "preview"

+There are variants of revisions for a series of chips.
+See [Compatibility Between ESP-IDF Releases and Revisions of Espressif SoCs](https://github.com/espressif/esp-idf/blob/master/COMPATIBILITY.md) for the details of the compatibility between ESP-IDF and chip revisions.

 Espressif SoCs released before 2016 (ESP8266 and ESP8285) are supported by [RTOS SDK](https://github.com/espressif/ESP8266_RTOS_SDK) instead.